 The dairy industry is in despair.
-Plant-based milks are giving it a run for its money, dairy factories are closing and reopening as nut-based milk companies, and major ice-cream companies like Ben & Jerry’s and Breyers are rolling out vegan flavors galore.
-But what about vegan butter and margarine?
+Plant-based milks are giving it a run for its money, dairy factories are closing and reopening as nut-based milk companies, and major ice cream companies like Ben & Jerry’s and Breyers are rolling out vegan flavors galore.
+But what about butter and margarine?
+Now there are more vegan butter brands “spreading the love” than ever before, so it’s easy to help protect cows from abuse.
+But don’t just take our word for it—check out some of these products for yourself!

 As if you needed any more proof that the vegan revolution is here, Country Crock has launched its own dairy-free and vegan “plant butter.”
 It comes in two forms—sticks and spread—and it’s available in olive, almond, or avocado oil varieties.